PARAPARAUMU – THE BASELINE:

 I have stopped doing the League Table (below) and started to just list each Retirement Location by Price Range.

 … and see what places are within your price range.

 PLEASE NOTE: I am not keeping this section up-to-date anymore.
 See the RETIREMENT MENU instead.

 This section contains GRANDPAcking reviews of countries and destinations visited.

 So, which destinations meet GRANDPAcking criteria as realistic Retirement Location options for the everyday retired couple?

-PLEASE NOTE: Each time I add a Retirement Location to this table, I update all relevant exchange rates.
-Sometimes, this results in locations moving either up or down the table.
-The, above, exchange rates are up to date as of April 2018.
+PLEASE NOTE: The, above, exchange rates are up to date as of April 2018.